An explanation of insurance duties for better understanding.

 - Changes to premiums: If your insurance provider decides to increase your premiums, it is their duty to provide you with adequate notice to the change in premiums.

-- Policy expiry: It is the duty of the insurance provider to contact customers to advise them that their insurance policy is due to expire and advise whether they are prepared to renew the policy.
-At this time any details of changes to terms of the policy and premiums should also be provided so that consumers can make an informed decision with regards to whether to renew.
-If the insurance firm fails to contact you the plan generally continues unless you have taken out alternative cover or unless you contact the insurance firm to cancel the cover.
+- Policy expiry: It is the duty of the insurance provider to advise customers of their policy expiration date and if they are prepared to renew the policy.
+Any changes to the policy terms or premiums should also be provided.
+Generally, policies will continue unless you have taken out alternative cover or if you have cancelled your cover.

 Duties of the consumer / policy holder

 Some of the duties of consumers and policyholders include:

 - Disclosure of information: When you make your application for insurance cover you must ensure that you provide honest and accurate answers to all questions on the form.
 Failure to disclose information to questions on the application could result in the insurance firm refusing to pay out if you falsified or failed to disclose key information.